 In 2O36, Innovation is Elemental

+World-class facilities.
+Visionary thinking.
 Boundless opportunities.
-Ultramodern facilities.
-Visionary thinking.
-Expected to serve the community by summer 2022, the Emory Nursing Learning Center will lead the way in nursing education.
-With new technologies and advanced teaching methods, including an advanced simulation and skills lab, the facility will support experiential and immersive learning for students.
-It also will be home to the Emory Nursing Experience continuing professional education program, in partnership with Emory Healthcare Nursing.
+The Emory Nursing Learning Center (ENLC) opened in late summer 2022, leading the way in nursing education.
+With the latest technologies and advanced teaching methods, including advanced simulation and skills labs, the facility will support experiential and immersive learning for our students.
+It is also home to the Emory Nursing Experience (ENE), helping to advance knowledge for continuing professionals, in partnership with Emory Healthcare.

-The stunning new simulation center, where new classes of nurse leaders will train in world-class care, will be the largest of its kind in Georgia.
-And by sharing our facilities, equipment, and programs with others across the state who need advanced training, Emory will solidly plant a flag as the health care leader in Georgia.
-Supporting 2O36 helps provide a unique opportunity for collaboration and growth between the School of Nursing and Emory Healthcare and keeps Emory at the forefront of health care innovations.
+The new simulation center is where new classes of nurse leaders will train in world-class care.
+And by sharing our facilities, equipment, and programs with others across the region who need advanced training, Emory will solidly plant a flag as the health care leader in the southeast.
+Supporting 2O36 helps provide a unique opportunity for collaboration and growth between the School of Nursing and Emory Healthcare, keeping Emory at the forefront of health care innovations.

 Cultivating Leadership